Brixify/cachet-monitor/readme.md

 | `.MetricID`        |
 | ...                |

-All monitor variables are available from `monitor.go`
+All monitor variables are available from `monitor.go` in the `AbstractMonitor` type.

 ## Vision and goals